top of page

 The guidelines will be structured around 6 pillars:

-Inclusive governance and cooperation
+I. Inclusive governance and cooperation

-II Environmental respect and regeneration
+II.
+Environmental respect and regeneration

-III Community empowerment and social justice
+III.
+Community empowerment and social justice

-IV Visitor engagement and experience
+IV.
+Visitor engagement and experience

-Cultural authenticity and living heritage
+V. Cultural authenticity and living heritage

-VI Economic stability and resilience
+VI.
+Economic stability and resilience

 What is 'Rural Tourism' in the Maltese context?